2xlink/xonsh-remote-dir-tabcomplete/README.md

 source /path/to/xonsh-remoteDirCompleter.py
 completer add RemoteDirCompleter remoteDirCompleter
 ```
-You might want to do this in your .xonshrc
+You might want to do this in your .xonshrc to enable this on shell startup.